Book

 Panfish

-There are a variety of panfish in Big Bear Lake such as bluegill, pumpkinseed, and crappie found in and around the south shore, especially at the marina docks.
+There are a variety of panfish in Big Bear Lake such as bluegill, pumpkinseed, and crappie found around the south shore and marina docks.

 Channel Catfish